gaiafabbri/S-C/README.md

 ### 2) DATA LOADING & NORMALIZATION
 - _Extraction Features_: The code extracts several variables from the file names: the number of events, stored as event_number, and the height and width of the images, stored as height and width, respectively.
 These variables serve as inputs for subsequent steps in the code.
 - _File Path and Data Loading_: This functionality is implemented using the "load_and_normalize_images" function.
 The code takes two inputs: the folder path containing the images and the file name.
 It utilizes Uproot to open the specified file and loads the data for both signal and background images.
 - _Data Normalization_: Implemented using the "load_and_normalize_images" function, this step calculates the maximum pixel values for both signal and background images.
 The images are then normalized by dividing each pixel by the calculated maximum value.
 This ensures that all pixel values are scaled between 0 and 1, making the data comparable and facilitating model training.
-To reduce computational burden, the code employs a batch approach, performing normalizations on batches of images instead of the entire dataset at once.

 ### 3) DATA PREPARATION
 In this code section, we prepare the data for machine learning tasks by converting signal and background images into NumPy arrays and defining features and labels.